omeka/classic-enduser/docs/Troubleshooting/Troubleshooting_Omeka.md

 404 and Not Found
 -------------------------------------------------------------

-If you follow a link in Omeka and you get a 404 error, page not found, or an error saying the URL is not valid, this is likely caused by a `mod_rewrite` problem on your server.
+If you follow a link in Omeka Classic and you get a 404 error, page not found, or an error saying the URL is not valid, this is likely caused by a `mod_rewrite` problem on your server.

 ![screenshot of a webpage displaying the message "Not Found.
 The requested URL was not found on this server" ](/doc_files/htaccess_error.png)